 3. Perform All the Necessary Activities in the Morning

-Activities such as dehorning, moving, vaccinating among other things, should be performed in the morning.
-They should be done during times when the temperature is lower and before the sun is out completely.
+Activities such as dehorning, moving, and vaccinating, among others, should be performed in the morning.
+They should be done when the temperature is lower and before the sun is out completely.

-The University of Minnesota has recommended all farmers to increase the care and management of their heifer and calves during all the summer months.
-Changing the levels of humidity and temperature are naturally impossible, but with all of these heat management techniques, you can ensure your cattle remains comfortable during all those hot summer days.
+The University of Minnesota has recommended that all farmers increase the care and management of their heifers and calves during all summer months.
+Changing the levels of humidity and temperature is naturally impossible, but with these heat management techniques, you can ensure your cattle remains comfortable during all those hot summer days.